At Least 13 Killed In Shelling On Ukrainian Industrial Bakery: Rescuers - UrduPoint

 At Least 13 Killed In Shelling On Ukrainian Industrial Bakery: Rescuers

-At least 13 people were killed on Monday when shelling hit an industrial bakery in Makariv, around 50 kilometres west of Ukraine's capital Kyiv, Ukrainian rescue services said
+At least 13 people were killed on Monday when shelling hit an industrial bakery in Makariv, around 50 kilometres west of Ukraine's capital Kyiv, the country's rescue services said

-Kyiv, (APP - UrduPoint / Pakistan Point News - 7th Mar, 2022 ) :At least 13 people were killed on Monday when shelling hit an industrial bakery in Makariv, around 50 kilometres west of Ukraine's capital Kyiv, Ukrainian rescue services said.
+Kyiv, March 7 (APP - UrduPoint / Pakistan Point News - 7th Mar, 2022 ) :At least 13 people were killed on Monday when shelling hit an industrial bakery in Makariv, around 50 kilometres west of Ukraine's capital Kyiv, the country's rescue services said.

 Rescuers posted a message on Telegram saying around 30 people were within the area of the bakery at the moment of the shelling.
 The message was deleted shortly afterwards with no further details provided.